 What should I do if I am concerned about possible skin cancer?

-If you have any suspicious areas on your skin, make an appointment to have it evaluated by a Water’s Edge dermatologist.
-If skin cancer is suspected, your doctor may perform a biopsy for further examination.
+If you have a suspicious area on your skin, make an appointment to have it evaluated as soon as possible.
+If the dermatologist suspects skin cancer, he or she may perform a biopsy for further examination.